thegobindadas/youtube-twitter-backend/README.md

 Server-side codebase: YouTube and Twitter integration service (MongoDB, Express.js, Node.js).

-This is a video series on backend with javascript
 - [Model link](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj?origin=share)

 ---
 # Summary of this project

-This project is a complex backend project that is built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, and many more.
-This project is a complete backend project that has all the features that a backend project should have.
-We are building a complete video hosting website similar to youtube with all the features like login, signup, upload video, like, dislike, comment, reply, subscribe, unsubscribe, and many more.
+This project is a complex backend project built with Node.js, Express.js, MongoDB, Mongoose, JWT, bcrypt, and many more.
+This project has all the features that a backend project should have.
+I am developing a complete video hosting website, similar to YouTube, with features including login, signup, video uploading, liking, disliking, commenting, replying, subscribing, unsubscribing, and many more.

-Project uses all standard practices like JWT, bcrypt, access tokens, refresh Tokens and many more.
+Employing industry-standard practices like JWT for secure authentication, bcrypt for password hashing, and a system of access and refresh tokens, this project adheres to best practices in backend development.